-- Into a bowl beat the egg yolks with the sugar together until it’s nice and homogeneous.
+- Into a bowl whisk the egg yolks, a pinch of salt and the sugar together until it’s nice and homogeneous.
+Do not overmix.
 Set aside.

 - Split the vanilla pod(s) with a sharp knife all the way down through the middle and scrape the seeds out with the blade of the knife.
 Cut the vanilla beans pods into chunks.
 Add to the cream.